aksnzhy/xlearn/doc/command_line.md

 #### Early-stopping

 On default, xlearn adopts `early-stopping` when we set the validation data.
-You can disable early-stopping by using option `--dis-es`
+You can disable early-stopping by using option `--dis-es`, for example:

+    ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt --dis-es

 #### Evaluation metric